PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 i2pd configuration
 ==================

-i2pd can be configured via command-line arguments and config files.
+i2pd can be configured via either command-line arguments or config files.
-Options are the same, for example, running i2pd with argument `--port=10123` and setting option `port = 10123` in config file will have same effect.
+Modifying `i2pd.conf` is just a way of passing command line arguments to i2pd at boot; for example, running i2pd with argument `--port=10123` and setting option `port = 10123` in config file will have the same effect.

-There are two separate config files `i2pd.conf` and `tunnels.conf`. `i2pd.conf` is main configuration file, where you configure all options. `tunnels.conf` is I2P tunnel configuration file, where you configure I2P hidden services and client tunnels for you needs. `tunnels.conf` options are documented [here](tunnels.md).
+There are two separate config files: `i2pd.conf` and `tunnels.conf`. `i2pd.conf` is the main configuration file, where you configure all options. `tunnels.conf` is the tunnel configuration file, where you configure I2P hidden services and client tunnels. the `tunnels.conf` options are documented [here](tunnels.md).

-INI-like, syntax is the following : <key> = <value>.
+`i2pd.conf` accets INI-like syntax, such as the following : <key> = <value>.
-Comments are "#", not ";" as you may expect.
-See [boost ticket](https://svn.boost.org/trac/boost/ticket/808) All command-line parameters are allowed as keys, but note for those which contains dot (.).
+Comments are "#", not ";" as you might expect.
+See [boost ticket](https://svn.boost.org/trac/boost/ticket/808) All command-line parameters are allowed as keys, but for those which contains dot (.), there is a special syntax.

 For example: